datacoves/docs/docs/how-tos/dataops/releasing-new-feature.md

    1. **CD Automation**:
       1. A staging database is created by the blue/green deployment process by cloning the production database
       2. All changed models and their dependencies are created and tested in staging database
-      3. If all tests pass, the staging database is swapped to become the production database
+      3. If all tests pass, the staging database is swapped to become the production database and the old production database is dropped
-      4. Pull Request databases are dropped
+      4. Merged pull request databases are dropped
       5. dbt documentation is built and deployed

 ## Delivery Journey - New Source